opentok/opentok-android-sdk-samples/Basic-Video-Capturer/README.md

 # Basic Video Capturer Camera

-Sample app shows how to use the custom video capturer using the [Camera](https://developer.android.com/reference/android/hardware/camera/package-summary) package.
+Sample app shows how to use device camera as the video source with the custom video capturer using the [Camera](https://developer.android.com/reference/android/hardware/camera/package-summary) package.

 > [Camera](https://developer.android.com/reference/android/hardware/camera/package-summary) class was deprecated in API level 21.
 Please check [Basic Video Capturer Camera 2](../Basic-Video-Capturer-Camera-2) project for more up to date implementation.

 > Note: Check [Custom Video Driver](../Custom-Video-Driver) project to see how to use custom video capturer and custom video renderer together.

 A custom video capturer will be helpful when:
-- streaming any content other than the one coming from the device camera, e.g. streaming content of a particular view's game or content.
+- modifying the camera stream content - image composition (adding watermark logo) or image processing (mirroring the video, removing the background or putting a virtual hat on the user).
-- modifying the camera stream content - image composition (adding watermark logo) or image processing (removing the background or putting a virtual hat on the user).
+- streaming any content other than the one coming from the device camera, e.g. streaming content of a particular view's game or content (check [Screen-Sharing](../Screen-Sharing) project).

 ## Using a custom video capturer